 - Lots of sterile water as airlines generally can’t provide this (you can take it through security)

-- Dummies (if you use them)
+- Dummies (if you use them) and Milton wipes to clean them and the armrests/tray table

 - One or two toys that they haven’t seen/played with before